yusufozben/boilerplate-npm/README.md

 The MAJOR version should increment when you make incompatible API changes.
 The MINOR version should increment when you add functionality in a backwards-compatible manner.
 The PATCH version should increment when you make backwards-compatible bug fixes.

+To allow an npm dependency to update to the latest PATCH version, you can prefix the dependency’s version with the tilde (~) character.